nalpako2027/telco_customer_churn_prediction_simulation/README.md

 ---
 ### Methodological Limitation:
 The models establish predictive correlations between billing metrics and customer behavior.
-The analysis identifies strong statistical associations and predictive patterns within the data, but causality cannot be claimed.
+The analysis identifies strong statistical associations and predictive patterns within the data, but causality cannot be claimed due to research design for the data collection/reporting.
 Therefore, all intervention simulations are based on directional business assumptions rather than experimental causal impact data.

 ---
 ## 🚀 How to Run the Project